 As she drained the small carton of its last drops of chocolate milk, she heard the faint jingle of keys.
-Then silence for a moment, then the jingle of keys returned, only louder.
-They soon were accompanied by a gritty whoosh, like something heavy dragging on the floor.
+Then silence for a moment before the jingle of keys returned, only louder this time.
+They soon were accompanied by a gritty scraping sound, like something heavy dragging on the floor.
 Someone was coming.

 Surprisingly, Stacey was relieved it was him.
 At least he was harmless.
 The principal, on the other hand, was just looking for a way to suspend her from school.
 She relaxed and went back to her sandwich.

 “What are you doing down here?” he grunted.
 He pointed at her with the wrench in his hand, his limp leg dragging behind him.